ljwagerfield/ljwagerfield.github.io/customer-validation.md

         -   Features

+            -   'Change' does not always imply 'replace'...

+            -   Zoom-in pivot: single feature becomes whole product.

+            -   Zoom-out pivot: additional features must be added.

         -   Benefits

         -   Dependencies

         -   Intellectual property (are we infringing, or are the NDAs slowing us down?)

-        -   'Change' does not always mean 'replace':

-            -   Zoom-in pivot: single feature becomes whole product.

-            -   Zoom-out pivot: additional features must be added.

     -   After exhausting the *product hypotheses*, pivot one of the *customer hypotheses*: